emipa606/EMRaceEinan/README.md

 This also includes a new faction type: the moon cult - secretive groups of paganistic hunters, they may be friend or foe - and tend to dress and equip themselves with the best materials they have.
-Einan&apos;s will also sometimes show up with pirates, mercenaries, or outlander tribes.
+Einan&amp;apos;s will also sometimes show up with pirates, mercenaries, or outlander tribes.

 Includes:
 Einan race - sort of human, sort of not